Kevin Brown (poet)

 Kevin Brown (born July 9, 1970) is an American poet, author and teacher.
 He has published three full collections of poems--Liturgical Calendar: Poems; A Lexicon of Lost Words; and Exit Lines, as well as a memoir, Another Way: Finding Faith, Then Finding It Again.
 He has also published essays in The Chronicle of Higher Education, Academe, InsideHigherEd, The Teaching Professor, and Eclectica Magazine.
 He has published a work of scholarship--They Love to Tell the Story: Five Contemporary Novelists Take on the Gospels—as well as critical articles on Kurt Vonnegut, John Barth, Ralph Ellison, Tony Earley, and what English majors do after graduation.
+He regularly writes reviews for NewPages.com, The Comics Journal, solrad, Intima, and Soapberry Review.
+He has also written about running for Like the Wind.

 Early life

-Kevin Brown was born in Jackson, Tennessee.
+Brown was born in Jackson, Tennessee.
 He grew up in Johnson City, Tennessee, with his parents and two siblings.
 Both of his parents worked at East Tennessee State University (ETSU).
 His father, Jim Brown, attended ETSU as a student and was inducted into the ETSU Athletic Hall of Fame in 2002.
-As a teenager, Kevin played sports as well as competed in Bible Bowl competitions.
+As a teenager, Brown competed in Bible Bowl competitions.

 Education

-Kevin received his Bachelor of Arts degree in English at Milligan College in Elizabethton, Tennessee.
-He went on to pursue a Master's degree in English from East Tennessee State University and graduated in 1994.
-He finished his Ph.D in English in December 1996, graduating from the University of Mississippi.
-He returned to school for a Master's in Library and Information Science, graduating in 1999 from the University of Alabama.
-He received his Master's of Fine Arts in Creative Writing from Murray State University in 2012.
+Brown received his Bachelor of Arts degree in English at Milligan College in Elizabethton, Tennessee.
+He went on to pursue a master's degree in English from East Tennessee State University and graduated in 1994.
+He finished his Ph.D. in English in December 1996, graduating from the University of Mississippi.
+He returned to school for a master's in library and information science, graduating in 1999 from the University of Alabama.
+He received his Master of Fine Arts in creative writing from Murray State University in 2012.

 Work experience

-His first jobs were in private high schools, as Kevin began teaching English in 1997 at the Culver Academies, where he also worked as an assistant coach for the girls basketball team.
+His first jobs were in private high schools, as Brown began teaching English in 1997 at the Culver Academies, where he also worked as an assistant coach for the girls basketball team.
 After attending the University of Alabama, he was hired at Stratford Academy, where he taught for one year before serving as librarian for one year.
-In 2001, he was hired at Lee University as an Assistant Professor of English.
+In 2001, he was hired at Lee University as an assistant professor of English.
 He worked for Lee for two years, then moved to Tacoma, Washington to take a position as Upper School Librarian.
-He worked there one year before returning to Lee, where he has been since.
-He is currently a Professor of English there, teaching both literature and creative writing courses.
-He is the only professor to receive all three faculty awards (teaching, advising, and scholarship).
+He worked there one year before returning to Lee, where he taught until 2021.
+He was a professor of English there, teaching both literature and creative writing courses.
+He was the first of only two professors to receive all three major faculty awards (teaching, advising, and scholarship).
+He currently teaches at Ensworth School, where he has taught or is teaching Advanced Placement Literature and Composition; 10th Grade English; Prose Writing; Writing, Rhetoric, and the Art of Persuasion; AP English Languages and Composition; AP English Literature and Composition; Greek Drama; and The Literature of Immigration.
+He also advised the literary magazine.